 * * * *

 (1.5) Reporting of Results: The manufacturer shall submit to the Executive Officer all information described in sections (j)(1.5.1), (j)(1.5.2), and (j)(1.5.4), except for the test log files, in one report for each model year.
 The report shall be one single file for each model year and shall include the information for all testing completed in that specific model year.
 The manufacturer shall update the report for each new test within the deadlines described below.
+For reports submitted on or after January 1, 2027, the manufacturer shall submit the information using CARB form ECCD/OBD-129 “OBD II PVE J1 Template,” September 2023, incorporated by reference.
 The manufacturer shall submit the test log files described in sections (j)(1.5.1) and (j)(1.5.2) to the Executive Officer separately from the report described above.

 * * * *